Canceling Invoices

 The following steps outline the lifecycle of the canceled invoice and the cancellation invoice.

-When a user cancels an open or paid invoice, JustOn creates a new draft invoice of the class Credit
+When a user cancels an open or paid invoice, JustOn creates a new draft invoice of the class Credit and the type Cancelation.
+The new invoice includes all invoice line items of the original invoice with a reversed unit price.

-Canceling a credit produces an invoice of the class Invoice
+Canceling a credit produces an invoice of the class Invoice and the type Cancelation.

 When the user finalizes the cancellation invoice, JustOn will

-and link the original with the cancellation invoice (Canceled with
+• set the original invoice to the status Canceled and link the original with the cancellation invoice (Canceled with on the original invoice, Related with on the cancellation invoice),

-on the cancellation invoice), - unlink any received payments from the canceled (original) invoice, assigning them to the account,
+• unlink any received payments from the canceled (original) invoice, assigning them to the account,

-, - create clearing balances for the canceled (original) invoice and for the cancellation invoice,
+• create clearing balances for the canceled (original) invoice and for the cancellation invoice,

-- "release" source object records billed with the original invoice (with a generic invoice run or usage data billing), making them subject to subsequent invoice runs again.
+• "release" source object records billed with the original invoice (with a generic invoice run or usage data billing), making them subject to subsequent invoice runs again,

-After the cancellation is completed, both the original invoice and the cancellation invoice have an invoice balance of 0
+After the cancellation is completed, both the original invoice and the cancellation invoice have an invoice balance of 0 and do no longer affect the account balance.

 The cancellation invoice uses the same invoice template as the original invoice.
 You can use the Cancellation template detail to override certain fields.